8 The Modern Crisis

 Hyperinflation

 Peace began in Europe with the hope that the new nation-states that replaced the German, Russian, and Austro-Hungarian Empires in Central Europe would deliver social justice and prosperity through new democratic constitutions.
 Not everybody was willing to wait patiently for life to get better after the war and pandemic, however.
-And the new Soviet Union, which had survived attempts by the Allies and the U.S. to defeat the Bolsheviks during the Russian Civil War, led to victories in the neighboring Ukrainian, Byelorussian, and Transcaucasian revolutions, uniting the four socialist republics into the Soviet Union by 1922.
+The new Soviet Union, which had survived attempts by the Allies and the U.S. to defeat the Bolsheviks during the Russian Civil War, led to victories in the neighboring Ukrainian, Byelorussian, and Transcaucasian revolutions, uniting the four socialist republics into the Soviet Union by 1922.
 Initially, they sought to work internationally, in accordance with the ideas of Lenin and Leon Trotsky, to form an internationalist alliance of “workers’ revolutions.”
 However, after the death of Lenin in 1924 and the expulsion of Trotsky from the party in 1927, the central committee transformed.
 As opposed to the internationalist vision of Trotsky, Stalin emphasized building socialism within the existing four Soviet Republics through a series of five-year plans.
 Nonetheless, paranoia that the Soviets (or Bolsheviks) were continuing the policy of spreading revolution caused a series of continuous crackdowns on leftists throughout Europe.

 Still, revolutionaries found support among the workers of many nations.
 Many believed the bloodbath in the trenches had to have meant something more than just gaining the right to vote—perhaps it was to birth a new socialist utopia, replacing not just the monarchs who started the war but the capitalists who profited from it.